MaxManis/rifs/README.md

 - `port`: The port number on which the mock service will run.
 - `routes`: An object defining the routes for the mock service.
 Each route is defined by:
 - - `method`: The HTTP method in Lower case (e.g., get, post).
 - - `response`: A function defining the response.
-The function receives the request object, the next function, and a utility object (rifsUtils).
+The function receives the request object and a utility object (`rifsUtils`).
 - - `responseDelay`: (Optional) Value in milliseconds, a period of time that your route need to wait before beginning of the response.
 - - `statusCode`: (Optional) The HTTP status code for the response.
 - - `responseHeaders`: (Optional) An object representing the headers for the response.